Two-sided Assortment Optimization: Adaptivity Gaps and Approximation Algorithms: Approximation Guarantees for under MNL

 {Second, we note that Problem~\eqref{eq:main_static} has an equivalent bilinear formulation with continuous variables (instead of binary) and packing constraints; for more details, we refer to Appendix~\ref{app:fs_bilinear}.
 As shown in~\citep{el2024lp}, this class of problems is significantly more challenging to approximate within any constant ratio, in general.
 Despite this hardness of approximation for general bilinear problems, we show the following constant guarantee for \fullystatic: } \begin{theorem} There exists a {$0.067$}-approximation algorithm for the \fullystatic\ problem when customers and suppliers make choices according to MNL models. \end{theorem}

 To prove Theorem \ref{thm:fullystatic_mnl_approx}, we fix a parameter $\alpha > 0$.
 In Section \ref{sec:lowlow}, we first consider cases where both suppliers and customers have low values, i.e., $w_{ji} \leq \alpha$ and $v_{ij} \leq \alpha$.
 In this scenario, we develop a randomized polynomial-time algorithm that yields a $\frac{1}{(2+\alpha)^2}$-approximation for \fullystatic.
 Then, in Section \ref{sec:high-supplier}, we address cases where either all suppliers have high values ($v_{ij} \geq \alpha$) or all customers have high values ($w_{ji} \geq \alpha$).
-By symmetry, we focus on high-valued customers ($w_{ji} \geq \alpha$) and provide a randomized algorithm that achieves {$\left(\frac{e-1}{e}\cdot\frac{\alpha}{1+\alpha}\right)$}-approximation for \fullystatic.
+Since the same argument will apply to either side, we focus on the case with high-valued customers ($w_{ji} \geq \alpha$) and provide a randomized algorithm that achieves {$\left(\frac{e-1}{e}\cdot\frac{\alpha}{1+\alpha}\right)$}-approximation for \fullystatic.
 Building on this analysis, we combine our results to present an algorithm that achieves {a $0.067$}-approximation for the general case, as demonstrated in Section~\ref{sec:general-proof-static}.